saeedghsh/cellular_automata/README.md

 Game of Life
 ------------
-A simple Gampe of Life implementation.
+A simple implementation of [Gampe of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-A Sanbox for playing with Qt GUI and ```matplotlib.animation```.
+A Sanbox for playing with Qt GUI and `matplotlib.animation`.

 ```shell
 $ git clone https://github.com/saeedghsh/GameOfLife.git